russcd/spectrumSplits/manuscriptFiles/readme.md

+## Contents
-# This directory contains two files supplemental to our manuscript that are too large to be included as supplemental materials,.
+This directory contains two files supplemental to our manuscript that are too large to be included as supplemental materials.

 ## Files